Fact Or Fiction: What We Know About The NXVIM Cult

-The chilling saga surrounding the NXIVM cult has been unfolding right before our eyes and Smallville actress Allison Mack is one of the people at its center.
-NXIVM, an Albany-based organization run by Keith Raniere and Nancy Salzman which hosted "Executive Success Programs" that members are now saying were a front for a closer-knit organization that involved branding, meal restriction, sex, and blackmail.
+The chilling saga surrounding the NXIVM cult has been unfolding right before our eyes and Smallville actress Allison Mack is one of the people at its centre.
+NXIVM, an Albany-based organisation run by Keith Raniere and Nancy Salzman which hosted "Executive Success Programs" that members are now saying were a front for a closer-knit organisation that involved branding, meal restriction, sex, and blackmail.
 Last month, Raniere was charged with sex trafficking in relation to NXIVM (pronounced “nexium”), and now it's Mack's turn to stand trial.

-Now, however, with more details emerging, the organization is in hot water, with countless questions emerging daily.
+Now, however, with more details emerging, the organisation is in hot water, with countless questions emerging daily.
 Ahead, a breakdown of exactly what NXIVM is and just how far it spread.

 Read These Stories Next: